rklymentiev/py-for-neuro/slides/chapter3_01_numpy.md

 Notes: The Linear Algebra module of NumPy offers various methods to apply linear algebra on any numpy array.
 One can find:

-* rank, determinant, trace, etc. of an array.
+* rank, determinant, trace, etc. of an array;
-* eigen values/vector of matrices
+* eigenvalues/vectors of matrices;
-* matrix and vector products (dot, inner, outer,etc. product), matrix exponentiation
+* matrix and vector products (dot, inner, outer product), matrix exponentiation;
-* solve linear or tensor equations and much more!
+* solve linear or tensor equations, and much more!

 ---